 GASB Statement 84 - Fiduciary Activities is effective for periods beginning after December 15, 2018.
 The objective of this Statement is to establish criteria for identifying fiduciary activities.
 Activity meeting the established criteria would then be presented in a statement of fiduciary net position and a statement of changes in fiduciary net position.
-Pension and other employee benefit trust funds, investment trust funds, private-purpose trust funds, and custodial funds would be reported, as applicable, according to this Statement.
+Pension and other employee benefit trust funds, investment trust funds, private-purpose trust funds, and custodial funds, would be reported, as applicable, according to this Statement.
 Information of component units of a primary government would be combined and shown in the aggregate with the fiduciary funds of the primary government.
-Under this Statement, a liability could be recognized to the beneficiaries in a fiduciary fund if the government has been compelled to disburse fiduciary resources.
-Management has not completed its review of the requirements of this standard and its applicability.